MSW (Mock Service Worker)

 NZ Context

 MSW is increasingly common in NZ frontend teams using React or Vue.
-Teams building portals for government agencies (MSD, ACC, IRD) often use MSW to develop and test against simulated API responses while backend contracts are still being negotiated under the GCDO API standard.
-For NZ QA engineers working in JavaScript stacks, understanding MSW is a practical advantage — it is the test infrastructure you will encounter when joining a React-based project at companies like Xero, Trade Me, or ANZ Digital.
+NZ government agencies building citizen-facing portals often adopt MSW to develop and test against simulated API responses while backend contracts are still being negotiated under the GCDO API standard — a pattern that matters particularly when the backend is a legacy system accessible only inside the agency network.
+NZ SaaS companies and NZ financial services organisations building React-based dashboards and self-service portals have similarly adopted MSW as the standard way to decouple frontend development from API availability.
+For NZ QA engineers working in JavaScript stacks, understanding MSW is a practical advantage — it is the test infrastructure you will encounter when joining most modern React or Vue projects in the NZ market.

 Alternatives